Summer Holiday (The Young Ones): Plot

-Jerzei Balowski arrives to check on the house and its belongings, but on discovering several destroyed items, including the television, Jerzei evicts them all onto the street.
-The next morning, the four are seen living on the streets as John Otway performs his song "Body Talk", provoking Vyvyan to comment: "I'll bloody well make his body talk in a minute!".
+Jerzei Balowski arrives to check on the house and its belongings.
+However, Jerzei evicts the four from the house after discovering several destroyed items.
+Jerzei then attempts to rent the home to new tenants, only for God to call his bluff and literally strike him dead after Jerzei falsely claims that the flat is "great" and "the wackiest house on television".
+The next morning, the four are seen living homeless on the streets as John Otway performs his song "Body Talk", provoking Vyvyan to comment: "I'll bloody well make his body talk in a minute!".
 The four later receive their exam results from the postman, who has already read the letters and tells Rick that he "came bottom in the whole world", followed by Vyvyan, Mike, and Neil coming top out of the four.
-Mike then hatches a plan to rob a bank, using water pistols and Vyvyan's Ford Anglia as a getaway vehicle.
+Mike then hatches a plan to rob a bank, using water pistols and Vyvyan's Ford Anglia as their getaway vehicle.

 They mess up their own robbery, but unwittingly take the proceeds from a separate ongoing one, and escape to Vyvyan's car, which he had parked in front of a lamppost.
 Vyvyan promptly crashes it into the lamppost.
 Inconsolable at crashing his car, he also reveals that his hamster SPG has died, as he was sleeping on the car's radiator when the car crashed.
 With the police sirens in the distance, Rick leaves to find a new getaway vehicle, and returns with an AEC Routemaster double-decker bus, which they drive away to freedom.
 As they sing songs and plan for their future, Rick suddenly shouts: "Look out, Cliff!", as the bus crashes into a Cliff Richard concert billboard and later immediately plunges over a cliff on the other side.
-The bus lands at the bottom of a quarry, and there is a pause until the lads remark: "Phew, that was close!", which is followed by the bus exploding into flames as the show comes to an end.
+As the series comes to an end, the bus lands at the bottom of a quarry, and there is a pause until the lads remark: "Phew, that was close!", which is followed by the bus exploding into flames.

 Characters

 Mike (Christopher Ryan); Vyvyan (Adrian Edmondson); Rick (Rik Mayall) and Neil (Nigel Planer).
 The episode also features their landlord Jerzei Balowski (Alexei Sayle) for his only time during the second series, and for the third time in total.
-No explanation is given for how he survived being locked in Mike's room with man eating lions or reverted from being a homicidal ax-wielding maniac.
+No explanation is given for how he survived being locked in Mike's room with man eating lions or reverted from being a homicidal axe-wielding maniac.

 A postman is played by Lenny Henry, while Jools Holland and Norman Lovett cameo as bank customers.
-Stephen Frost also makes an appearance, playing the bank manager.
+Stephen Frost also makes an appearance, playing the bank manager, while Helen Lederer appears as a bank clerk.
 DJ Alan Freeman plays God while sitting at a radio mixing desk, for the second time in the series.